moj-analytical-services/splink/CONTRIBUTING.md

 ### Use of AI

 It is fine to use AI assistance to help with your PR.
+Please observe the following guidance:

-However, we do ask external contributors to declare any significant use of AI in their PR.
+- External contributors should declare any significant use of AI in their PR.
+- We ask that the PR description and all comments and interactions with the Splink team are written by yourself, not by AI